 Does the allure of green eyes help entertainers and other famous people get noticed?
 Maybe.

-Here's a short list of actors, singers and other celebrities who might owe a small part of their appeal to their green eyes:
+Here are some of the actors, singers and other celebrities who might owe a small part of their appeal to their green eyes:

-But whatever color your eyes may be, they are truly unique and can never be replicated.
-Like snowflakes, the features of each and every eye are different and, therefore, magnificent no matter what color your eyes are.
+Whatever color your eyes may be, they are truly unique and can never be replicated.
+Like snowflakes, the features of each and every eye are different and, therefore, magnificent — no matter what color your eyes are.

 Risk factors for malignant melanoma in an Icelandic population sample.
 Preventive Medicine.
 August 2004.